 What do you think?

-Look for poinsettias with thick and stocky stems, deep and intense colors, and leaves that go all the way down the stem.
+Look for poinsettias with thick and stocky stems, deep and intense colors, and leaves that go all the way down the branch.

 Protect poinsettias from directly touching cold windows because chill can damage these semi-tropical plants.